 When chronic illnesses progress to a point when there are no further treatments available, end-of-life (palliative) care, may be an option for you and your family.
 Palliative care is a system of support services, which may involve healthcare professionals, home-care services and bereavement counsellors, depending on your needs.
-Click on the horizontal tabs below for information and resources on palliative care.

 What is palliative care?